hsinring/pseudovelo/README.md

 # Note: The layer doesn't have to be "X", it can also be "Ms" or other layers depending on your workflow.
 adata.layers["X"] = adata.X.toarray()

-# 3. Fit GAM and calculate transcriptomic velocity
+# 3. Fit GAM and calculate pseudo_velocity
 # This step fits the Negative Binomial GAMs and computes the central difference
 pv.fit_nb_gam_with_center_diff(
     adata,